Legionella Antigen, Urine

 The diagnosis of Legionnaires disease cannot be based on clinical or radiological evidence alone.
 There is no single satisfactory laboratory test for Legionnaires disease.
 Culture results, serology, and antigen detection methods should all be used in conjunction with clinical findings for diagnosis.

-The Legionella pneumophila serogroup 1 will not detect infections caused by other serogroups, Legionella micdadei or Legionella longbeachae.
-Culture is recommended for suspected pneumonia to detect causative agents other than Legionella pneumophila serogroup 1, and to confirm infection.
+The L pneumophila serogroup 1 will not detect infections caused by other serogroups, Legionella micdadei or Legionella longbeachae.
+Culture is recommended for suspected pneumonia to detect causative agents other than L pneumophila serogroup 1, and to confirm infection.

 Excretion of Legionella antigen in urine may vary among patients, depending on their underlying illness or treatment.
 Some individuals have been shown to excrete antigen for extended periods of time (up to 1 year after acute infection) and positivity may, therefore, indicate previous infection rather than current infection.
 Early treatment with appropriate antibiotics may also decrease antigen excretion in some individuals, and the use of diuretics may affect the ability of the test to detect antigen.
 Consequently, patient history (eg, a history of a recent respiratory illness compatible with Legionnaires disease) must be considered when evaluating results.